The Retail Apocalypse Is Accelerating

 2020 will be a year where store closings rise well above average levels, we could see 15,000 stores being closed down this year across the US.

-Not all retailers are create equal.
+Not all retailers are created equal.
 Some retailers will struggle, others will perform well operationally.

 Article Thesis